About Our Guest

-Dr. Wang attended the Peking University School of Medicine in Beijing, China.
+Dr. Hong Wang attended the Peking University School of Medicine in Beijing, China.
 She received her PhD from the Department of Physiology at McGill University in Montreal, Canada.
 Dr. Wang completed her anesthesiology residency and was chief resident at the Henry Ford Hospital in Detroit, Michigan in 2000.
 She is board certified with the American Board of Anesthesiology and Advanced Perioperative Transesophageal Echocardiograph (TEE).

 At West Virginia University, Dr. Wang serves the Department of Anesthesiology as Professor and Vice Chair of Clinical Operations, which oversees the Department’s clinical activities, coordinates the daily operative suite schedule.
 She is a cardiac anesthesia team member that provides and directs anesthesia to patients undergoing open-heart procedures in conjunction with cardiothoracic surgeons.